atsign-foundation/at_app/packages/at_app/README.md

 ### Usage

 See the [Example tab](https://pub.dev/packages/at_app/example) on pub.dev.
-Alternatively, follow our [5 step introductory tutorial](https://atsign.dev/docs/get-started/tryatplatform/) which uses this application to help you get started on the atPlatform.
+Alternatively, follow our [tutorial](https://docs.atsign.com/tutorials/at-dude/1-introduction/) which uses this application to help you get started on the atPlatform.

 ## Open source usage and contributions